2019 Webinar: Challenges in Antiviral Therapy for Hepatitis C

 Dr. Pearlman is active in both patient care and in teaching physicians.
 He has been the recipient of numerous teaching awards, and also an active investigator in multiple hepatitis C-related trials, some of which are in collaboration with the CDC’s Division of Viral Hepatitis.

 Nancy Reau (Moderator)

-Dr. Nancy Reau is currently Associate Director of Solid Organ Transplantation and Section Chief of Hepatology at Rush University Medical Center.
+Nancy Reau, MD, FAASLD is currently associate director of Solid Organ Transplantation and Section Chief of Hepatology at Rush University Medical Center.
 Dr Reau’s research interest is in viral hepatitis drug development as well as utilization.
 She has authored or co-authored more than 100 peer-reviewed articles, invited reviews, editorials and online programs, as well as several book chapters, and two books.
 She is the editor-in-chief for Clinical Liver Disease, the AASLD multimedia journal.
 She was one of the original authors of the AASLD/IDSA hepatitis C guidance document.

 Dr. Reau is currently a member of the steering committee for the Hepatitis C Special Interest Group for the AASLD and is a member of the gastroenterology writing committee for the American Board of Internal Medicine.